ARMmbed/mbed-os-5-docs/docs/refs/configuring_mbed_os.md

 ### Configuring mbed OS

 [A document about configuring mbed OS.
-It should include threads, stacks per thread and heap.]
+It should include threads and their stacks and heap.]